Jaime-N/Polygon-PoS-Milestones_Tutorial/README.md

 - Finality was **probabilistic** until a checkpoint was submitted to L1.
 Users and developers had to wait for many blocks (some applications waited 256 blocks) to be created before they could be reasonably sure that a transaction was final.
 This meant that there was always a small chance of a reorganization (reorg), where a different chain might become the canonical chain.

-- Checkpoints to Ethereum: Heimdall would submit checkpoints to Ethereum after every 256 blocks (minimum), anchoring Polygon’s state to the security of Ethereum.
-However, finality on the Polygon chain itself was slow and uncertain until this checkpoint was confirmed.
+- Checkpoints to Ethereum: Heimdall would submit checkpoints to Ethereum after every 256 blocks (minimum), anchoring PoS’s state to the security of Ethereum.
+However, finality on the chain itself was slow and uncertain until this checkpoint was confirmed.

 ![Finality Before Milestones](./pics/256.png)

-Finality achieved after 256 blocks (approx. 10 minutes)
+Finality achieved after 256 blocks, with a 2s block time (approx. 10 minutes)

 ### 2.2 After Milestones